william-hackett/behavioral_memory_tests/README.md

 Mental Scanning Task: A random pattern of dots is flashed briefly on the screen, and after they disappear, an arrow appears.
 Participants are to indicate whether or not the arrow is pointing towards a place on the screen where a dot had previously been displayed.
 The distance between the dot and arrow varies per trial.
 Upon analysis, participants have a longer response time when there was a longer distance between the dot and the arrow.
 The correlation between response latency and distance is cited as evidence for a mental representation of the image that corresponds to the image itself.

 In order to use the code in this repository, first, run cognitive_behavior_tests.m.
 Follow the instructions presented on the screen.
 Next, run batch_processing.m on the resulting .csv file.

+Partner: Julia Donovan, responsible for some sections of code (credit given in code comments)